ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Foreign-Languages.md

 If `language=ideographic` is used, then spell check is disabled and tokenization will make each character be a token.
 This is useful for languages like Korean and Chinese.

+## Words & Facts

+When you load multiple dictionaries, you can have multiple copies of the same word.
+Each exists independently and when a word is looked up, it is mated to the word found in that language.
+Variables, concept names, and function names are not in the dictionaries that were loaded, and are considered universal names.
+Facts that get created are also specific to a language, so facts are flagged with what language they come from and when you retrieve any of its fields, they will be decoded from the language of the fact.
+This means that while a concept name is visible in any language, its members are specific to that language.
+Two english words are considered universal words, and they are not listed in foreign dictionaries. (portugese).
+These are used for system facts relating to concept membership and english dictionary hierarchy.

+When you build, you can specify what language is to be used for some section of your files.
+This means that concepts, topics, and facts created will be accessible only from that language.
+There is, however, the language UNIVERSAL you can specify, which intends that the facts, topics, and words created from that will be accessible to all languages.
+Note the phrase "words created".
+Suppose we want to create a word "bacck" in universal.
+But it already exists for some language.
+If we use that word, it is not visible to other languages.
+But if we create a new word entry for the universal language, we now hide the other entries because universal word is found first and is acceptable for all languages.
+We will lose seeing definitions of english words from Wordnet.
+And pos-tags for them.

 ## Japanese
 ChatScript uses the std CS engine, has no special dictionary or LIVEDATA for Japanese.